Coney Street: Architecture

 While the street retains numerous historic buildings, most have had their street-level frontage rebuilt during the 20th century.
-Notable buildings on the north-east side include the 15th-century 16–22 Coney Street, 24 Coney Street which was built about 1600 but includes part of an earlier building, the early-18th century Judge's Court hotel, and 36–42 Coney Street, dating from the 1780s.
+Notable buildings on the north-east side include the 15th-century 16–22 Coney Street, 24 Coney Street which was built about 1600 but includes part of an earlier building, the early-18th century Judges Court hotel, and 36–42 Coney Street, dating from the 1780s.
 48 Coney Street was built for Boots, in a mock timber framed style, while the former Burtons at 52 Coney Street is in the art deco style.
 On the south-west side lie the early 18th-century 3–7, 9, and 13 Coney Street, the last incorporating part of a Mediaeval wall by the Ouse.
 15 Coney Street is the former York Courant office, built around 1800, while 17 Coney Street includes one surviving column from the George Inn.
 29 and 31 Coney Street dates from about 1600, while 33 and 39 Coney Street both date from the 18th century.